 the amount of the annual allowance used up would be:-

 £525 X 19 = £9,975.00

 In the example above the AA is well within the £40,000 a year allowance, therefore you would have considerable scope to pay AVCs if you so wished.

-For a member of the Career Revalued Benefits section to exceed the Annual Allowance in any particular year you would need to build up a pension in excess of £50,000/19 = £2,105.00 pa - that’s a year in the scheme at a salary of £168,421.00 pa.
+For a member of the Career Revalued Benefits section to exceed the Annual Allowance in any particular year you would need to build up a pension in excess of £40,000/19 = £2,105.00 pa - that’s a year in the scheme at a salary of £168,421.00 pa.
 You do need to add to this the amount of any AVCs paid.